Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 🪄 2.
 Flush Bolt — The Hidden Door Lock

-The flush bolt is the architect’s choice for double doors and French doors — it disappears completely into the inactive door leaf’s edge, making the hardware virtually invisible when the doors are closed.
-Unlike a surface-mounted barrel bolt (which is always visible on the door face), a flush bolt is mortised into the door edge — typically routed into a shallow channel — so that its face plate sits completely flush with the door edge surface.
+The flush bolt is the architect’s choice for double doors and French doors.
+It disappears completely into the inactive door leaf’s edge, making the hardware virtually invisible when the doors are closed.
+Unlike a surface-mounted barrel bolt, a flush bolt is mortised into the door edge, sitting flush with the door edge surface.

-Flush bolts operate vertically: one bolt engages the floor (floor receiver) and one the door head (top jamb receiver), holding the inactive door leaf firmly at both the top and bottom.
-This top-and-bottom engagement is what gives flush bolts their structural advantage over single-point surface bolts on tall, heavy door pairs.
-The mechanism is operated by a finger-lift or sliding tab recessed into the plate.
+Flush bolts operate vertically: one engages the floor, and the other engages the door head, holding the inactive leaf firmly at both ends.
+This top-and-bottom engagement gives flush bolts a structural advantage over single-point surface bolts on tall, heavy door pairs.

 Spec